 To be eligible for the Test and Trace Support Payment, you must meet ALL of the following criteria:

-- you comply with the NHS test and Trace notification to self-isolate
+- you (or your child) comply with the NHS test and Trace notification to self-isolate

 - you are employed or self-employed